JcBernack/wordle-riddle/README.md

  17.719814862s skip by numerical value
- 13.953842087s skip by numerical value with binary search 13.766282412s skip via slice not iterator 7.686388088s force the first word to include at least one of the two rarest characters
+ 13.953842087s skip by numerical value with binary search 13.766282412s skip via slice not iterator

+  7.686388088s force the first word to include at least one of the two rarest characters (skipping disabled)

+ 10.735260840s custom alphabet sorted by frequency 19.228372535s custom alphabet reversed (worst case)
 ```